There are 17 names in this directory beginning with the letter F.

 The Family Tree Theory was formulated by August Schleicher and states that all languages change in systematic and similar ways due to the fact that they are inter-related.

 A finite verb is inflected to show tense, aspect, or mood and shows agreement in person and number with its subject.
 English has few examples. ex: Lawrence sleeps on the couch.
-The verb sleeps is inflected for present tense, third person, and singular.
+The verb 'sleeps' is inflected for present tense, third person, and singular (as opposed to the non-finite form 'to sleep'.

 A fissure is a deep grove or depression in various areas of the brain separates regions, or lobes.